Staff

 Kirsty is an experienced teacher and school leader having taught from the Early Years Foundation Stage through to Key Stage Two.
 Previously an Assistant Headteacher in a large primary school and an Early Years Advisory Teacher for a Local Authority, Kirsty has worked with Nurseries, Childminders, Children’s Centres and a variety of local and national organisations.

 A passionate advocate for gender equality and a belief that schools and settings are in a unique position to challenge gender stereotypes from an early age, Kirsty believes that even small changes made by educators can have a positive effect on outcomes for children.
-Her masters degree in Education researched Leadership and Management and she is at the beginning of an EdD at Roehampton University, researching inequalities in education.
-Kirsty teaches part-time in a South London Primary School.
+Her Masters degree in Education researched Leadership and Management and she is nearing completion of a PhD (Prof) at Roehampton University , researching School Leader perceptions of gender equitable practices in schools.
+Kirsty teaches part-time in a London Primary School.

 Consultant